zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation02.md

-# Specification of test zones for DELEGATION02
+# Specification of test Scenarios for Delegation02

 ## Table of contents